jbasen/Crestron-Shelly/README.md

 V8 corrects issues with the RGBW2, dimmer 2, and roller modules.
 It also adds support for the Shelly button, door-window 2, H&T Sensor, Flood Sensor, and Gas Sensor.

+V9 adds support for the Shelly TRV and Shelly i4.
+The Shelly i4 implementation is not fully tested because I ran into a firmware bug that has been reported to Shelly